a-fotherby/Omphalos/README.md

 `xarray.open_dataset(results.nc, group='volume')`.
 Data can be straight-forwardly analysed from the xarray format.

 The data in the xarray object will have five dimensions.
-Three spatial dimension, `X`, `Y`, and 'Z', a temporal dimension, `time`.
+Three spatial dimension, `X`, `Y`, and `Z`, a temporal dimension, `time`.
 It will also have a dimension representing which run the data was collected from, `file_num`.

 The second file, `inputs.pkl` is a pickled `dict` of the CrunchTope input files used to generate the data.